tjntomas/HADashboard-widgets/custom_widgets/basehagraph/README.md

 This is a graph widget for HADashboard that uses plot.ly as the graph engine.

 ![HADashboard-widgets](https://github.com/tjntomas/HADashboard-widgets/blob/master/img/hagraph_widget.png?raw=true)
-The image shows six different widgets with one or more time series for each widget.

 Features:
 * Add any number of traces to a graph